microsoft/azure-health-data-services-workshop/Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)/ReadMe.md

 ## Prerequisites

 + [Visual Studio](https://visualstudio.microsoft.com/) or [Visual Studio Code](https://code.visualstudio.com/) installed on your local machine.
 The instructions are written for Visual Studio so you will have to map the equivalent in Visual Studio Code yourself.
-+ Working FHIR service instance
++ Working FHIR service instance (deployed in Challenge-01)
 ---
 ## Step 1 – Configure service and client application
 1. Relax the CORS configuration of FHIR service as per [the documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-cross-origin-resource-sharing).<br>